 The problem is serious.
 Untested remedies may be harmful.
 They may get in the way of medicines prescribed by your doctor.
-They may also waste money.
+They may be expensive and a waste of money.
 And, sometimes, using these products keeps people from getting the medical treatment they need.

-These scams usually target diseases that have no cures, like diabetes, arthritis, and Alzheimer’s disease.
+Health scams usually target diseases that may have treatments for symptoms but currently have no cures.
 You may see ads for:

 Clinical Trials: Evaluating Treatments

 Two Federal Government agencies work to protect you from health scams.
-The Federal Trade Commission can help you spot fraud.
-The Food and Drug Administration protects the public by assuring the safety of prescription drugs, biological products, medical devices, food, cosmetics, and radiation-emitting products.
+The Federal Trade Commission (FTC) can help you spot fraud and misleading ads.
+The U.S. Food and Drug Administration (FDA) protects the public by assuring the safety of prescription drugs, biological products, medical devices, food, cosmetics, and radiation-emitting products.
 If you have questions about a product, talk to your doctor.
 Getting the facts about healthcare products can help protect you from health scams.

 Here are some helpful resources:

 FTC Complaint Assistant

 Silver Spring, MD 20993